Hiring strategy

 • Use tools that train AI models on your own job data and quality-of-hire feedback.

-• Because traditional skills tests are easy to game with AI, use AI-resistant assessments that measure personality tendencies, situational judgment, and work environment preferences.
+• Because traditional skills tests are easy to game with AI, use assessments that measure personality tendencies, situational judgment, and work environment preferences.
+These don't have a single right answer, which makes them harder to fake.

 6. We haven't fixed interview panel misalignment